-- have a personal history of cancer of the colon, rectum, ovary, endometrium, or breast.
+- A personal history of cancer of the colon, rectum, ovary, endometrium, or breast

-- have a history of polyps in the colon.
+- A history of polyps in the colon

-- have a history of ulcerative colitis (ulcers in the lining of the large intestine) or Crohn's disease.
+- A history of ulcerative colitis (ulcers in the lining of the large intestine) or Crohn's disease

-- REMEMBER: However old you are, you should never be told by your doctor that you are too young to have bowel cancer.
-Whilst bowel cancer is more common in people aged 50+, bowel cancer increasingly affects all age groups.
+REMEMBER: However old you are, you should never be told by your doctor that you are too young to have bowel cancer.
+Whilst bowel cancer is more common in people aged 50 and over, bowel cancer increasingly affects all age groups.

-If you have higher-risk symptoms, do not accept 'you're too young to have bowel cancer' as an explanation for your symptoms - ask your doctor to be referred for further investigations.
+If you are experiencing symptoms, do not accept 'you're too young to have bowel cancer' as an explanation - ask your doctor to be referred for further investigations.